jacob-aphotic/thewarrenlab/README.md

 ```bash
    sudo ./install.sh --verify
 ```
 6. Grab the target IP from the banner and go hunt from your attacker box (Kali or whatever you like).
+Make sure the network config is setup properly (eg. bridged adaptors) so the machine is reachable from your Kali box.

 Teardown:
 ```bash